realstealthninja/Stealthybot/README.md

  ## can i self host?

- >its prefered that you dont copy the bot as it is aslong as you are not all the code and a make a direct copy of the bot i am ok with it :smile:
+ >its prefered that you dont copy the bot as it is. as aslong as you are not ripping all the code and a make a direct copy of the bot i am ok with it :smile:

  ## when are you going to add new features?